 Transfer your unbaked gingerbread to a parchment-lined cookie sheet.
-You can use a cookie lifter or spatula if desired, but I find that, because of the non-stickiness and firmness of the dough, the unbaked cutouts are easily lifted by hand without losing their shape.
+You can use a cookie lifter or spatula if desired, but we find that, because of the non-stickiness and firmness of the dough, the unbaked cutouts are easily lifted by hand without losing their shape.

 Bake the cookies at 275° F for 18 to 20 minutes (depending on how thin you cut your cookies).
 They're terrific with or without icing.
 This recipe yields about 3 1/2 dozen cookies, depending on the size of your cutters.

 If you want super low-key cookies, serve them as is or with a dusting of powdered sweetener.
-But if you've got your heart set on decorating your cookies in the traditional fashion, you can do so and keep them low-carb by whipping up some low-carb royal icing.
+But if you've got your heart set on decorating your cookies in the traditional fashion, you can do so and keep them low-carb by whipping up some low-carb royal icing or your fave keto cream cheese frosting recipe.

-Simply mix 1 pound of confectioner's sweetener (we used Swerve), 3 rounded tablespoons of meringue powder, and 6 to 8 tablespoons of warm water.
+To make low-carb royal icing, simply mix 1 lb. confectioners sweetener, 3 rounded Tbsp. meringue powder, and 6 to 8 Tbsp. warm water.
 Leave your icing white, or add drops of food coloring until you get your desired color.
 Pipe the icing onto your cookies any which way you please.

 Know someone new to low-carb eating who's struggling to make it through the holiday season?
-These gluten-free, low-carb gingerbread cookies would make the perfect gift for them!
+These gluten-free, low-carb gingerbread cookies would make the perfect gift.
+Make one mega-serving size of just the gingerbread men or add these paleo treats in with a dozen chocolate chip cookies or Christmas sugar cookies.
+And don't forget to include the nutrition information!